deremer/Expressly/README.md

 #### Create Models, Routes, Controllers

 * Define new Mongoose models using the format of the sample found in the "models" folder.
 Each file must have a name like "m_modelname.js" where it begins with "m_".
-The models will be automatically binder to the app when it launches.
+The models will be automatically mounted to the app when it launches.
 Models can be accessed in the routes and controllers as m.MODELNAME
 * Define new routes using the format provided.
 Each file must have a name like "r_routename.js" where it begins with "r_".
-The routes will be automatically binder to the app when it launches.
+The routes will be automatically mounted to the app when it launches.
 Route names and controller names must be the same after the leading "_r" and "_c".
 Each route should have a unique controller function that it calls.
 I like to make the name the camelcased path of the endpoint.
 For example, GET /user/:id would be getUserId()
 * Define controllers using the format provided.
 Each file must have a name like "c_controllername.js" where it beings with "c_" and "controllername" must match the name of the associated route.

 #### That's it!
 Now go to the console and say "node ./app/start.js"